Batunacun2020/XGBoost-SHAP-values/README.md

 ## Model selection and validation
 ### Model selection
-In a bid to create a robust to simulating grassland degradation, two different models were used in this project,  XGBoost (non-linear model) and Logistic regression (linear model).Logistic regression as a benchmark in this study.
+In a bid to create a robust model to simulating grassland degradation, two different models were used in this project,  XGBoost (non-linear model) and Logistic regression (linear model).Logistic regression as a benchmark in this study.
 The results indicated that XGBoost outperformed than logistic regression model, in both training and simulation process.In this project, due to the limitation of the dataset, we post the model training process only.
 The high accuracy model produced by training process could be used in simulation process.
 We organized the grassland degradation issue as a binary classification task by using ML model.The model building process was presented in the following figure.

 <p align="center">
   <img src="https://github.com/Batunacun2020/XGBoost-SHAP-values/blob/master/image/Model%20structure.png" height=450% width=45% alt="Model building process">